 Supported Regimes

-EMIR
+EMIR and UKMIR

-For EMIR, the eRR Process supports reporting of all supported asset classes, transaction types, action types and associated collateral and valuation data where the regulation requires that this information is reported.
+For EMIR and UKMIR, the eRR Process supports reporting of all supported asset classes, transaction types, action types and associated collateral and valuation data where the regulation requires that this information is reported.

-EMIR requires dual-sided reporting by both counterparties of a trade.
+EMIR and UKMIR require dual-sided reporting by both counterparties of a trade.
 The eRR Process allows one party to report both sides in a single CpMLDocument: for example, the counterparty may report for itself and the other counterparty at the same time.

 Counterparties may use agents to report on their behalf, see section 2.2.4, “Agent Reporting” and section 2.2.5, “Reporting on Behalf Of”.

-Note: EMIR permits transaction-level reporting of collateralisation information, but the eRR Process recommends portfolio-level collateralisation reporting.
+Note: EMIR and UKMIR permit transaction-level reporting of collateralisation information, but the eRR Process recommends portfolio-level collateralisation reporting.

-EMIR mandates that LEIs be used to identify counterparties.
+EMIR and UKMIR mandate that LEIs be used to identify counterparties.
 CpML supports EIC codes as well as LEIs in the input message.
 If the input message contains EIC codes instead of LEIs, the eRR Process automatically converts the EIC codes to LEIs in the output message.

-Transaction reports eligible for EMIR are converted to the corresponding output format and send to the designated EMIR trade repository.
+Transaction reports eligible for EMIR and UKMIR are converted to the corresponding output format and send to the designated EMIR or UKMIR trade repository.

 MiFID II